Skip to contents

 type

-type of bayesian model far2, far3 or log_logistic
+type of bayesian model "far2", "far3" or "log_logistic"

 info

-parameters for the fitted model
+a stanfit object for the fitted result

 sp